-Two big trends
+Two big trends in tech

-McKinsey distinguishes two major trends.
+McKinsey distinguishes two major tech trends.
 One of them, by them engineering tomorrow named, is extremely interesting with themes such as space technology, bio-engineering and sustainable consumption.
 But I will ignore it in this blog because the focus of No Monkey Business is more on IT: software, IT systems, e-commerce, artificial intelligence and so on.
 A further acceleration here McKinsey sees as the second big trend for the next few years.
 The so-called McKinsey Technology Council is talking about the arrival of Silicon Age.

 Within that concept, McKinsey distinguishes nine top themes – where, according to the consultants, most investments (across the business sector) will be made and most innovation will take place: applied artificial intelligence, advanced network connectivity, web3, machine learning at scale, cloud and edge computing, virtual and augmented reality (VR and AR), cybersecurity, quantum technology and next-generation software development (such as low code and no code).